simplykapoor/AdvancedEventMeshBootcamp/exercises/ex2/README.md

     <br>Use the activation button ![](assets/20250819_001428_image.png) from the tool bar

 ## Exercise 2.3 - Configure First Subscriber using Cloud Integration capability of SAP Integration Suite
-In this exercise, we will configure the first subscriber as an integration flow that connects to the AEM queue, receives notification events, enriches the event payload by making a callback to the event publisher, and then forwards the result to a sample REST endpoint.
+In this exercise, an Integration Flow is added as a subscriber via the Advanced Event Mesh adapter using the Solace Messaging Format (SMF).
+Integration flows can be used to mediate events, for example, to perform message transformation or protocol conversion steps.

 ### Exercise 2.3.1 - Setup REST Endpoint